-You may also face private student loan default if your credit status dramatically changes.
-For instance, if you enter bankruptcy, or default on another loan with that lender, your other debt may be affected.
+You may also face private student loan default if your credit score drops dramatically.
+For instance, if you enter bankruptcy or default on another loan with that lender, your student loan debt may be affected.

-As with the other situations described above, look at your loan contract or speak with your lender to understand how this situation will affect you.
+As with the situations described above, review your loan contract or speak with your lender to understand how this situation may affect you.

-If you make late payments, or fail to pay altogether, the lender will report it to the credit bureaus.
-The negative report may hit your cosigner’s credit as well, and will generally stay on your credit history for seven years, making it more difficult for you to borrow money during that time.
+If you make late payments or fail to make any payment at all, the lender may report it to the credit bureaus.
+The negative report may also hit your cosigner’s credit, generally staying on both credit histories for seven years.

-Your lender can send your debt to a collections agency that will likely contact you and any cosigner listed to try to get repayment for your private student loan debt.
-You may receive a lot of phone calls and letters demanding payment.
+Your lender can send your debt to a collections agency that will likely contact you and any cosigner listed to try to get repayment for your debt.

 If you find yourself in this situation, check out our guide on how to deal with a student loan lawsuit.

-If you can’t keep up with your private student loan payments, don’t ignore the problem.
-Reach out to your loan servicer or loan provider to inquire about repayment options.
-Some lenders will offer forbearance to help you catch up and avoid a private student loan default.
-You can also request a new repayment plan via email — here’s a sample letter to get the ball rolling.
+Reach out to your student loan servicer to inquire about repayment options.
+Some lenders offer forbearance to help you catch up and avoid a private student loan default.
+You can also ask for a new repayment plan via email — here’s a sample student loan request letter to get the ball rolling.

-As a borrower, you still have certain rights — even if you’re in default.
+As a borrower, you still have certain rights — even if you default.
 As the Federal Trade Commission notes, it’s illegal for debt collectors to utilize “abusive, unfair or deceptive debt collection tactics.”

-For instance, they are not allowed to call you before 8 a.m. or after 9 p.m. without your consent, and if you tell them not to contact you at work, it is illegal for them to continue to do so.
+For instance, they are not allowed to call you before 8 a.m. or after 9 p.m. without your consent.
+And if you tell them not to contact you at work, it is illegal for them to continue.
 The Consumer Financial Protection Bureau (CFPB) has sample letters if you need to push back against a collections agency.

-Also be aware that the statute of limitations in your state could shield you from action against older debt.
+You should also be aware that the statute of limitations in your state could shield you from legal action against older debt.

 A debt collector is legally required to provide you with information that proves you are, in fact, obligated to pay the debt.

-Usually you will have to request full proof of the loan’s origins, and you have 30 days from the initial communication to request this validation.
-Once you get the validation, compare the information with your records.
+Usually, you have to request full proof of the loan’s origins, and you have 30 days from the initial communication to request this validation.
+Once you get the debt validation letter, compare the information with your own records.

-If there is a mismatch, you might be able to prove that the debt is not valid, that you owe less than the creditor claims, or that the debt doesn’t belong to you.
+If there is a mismatch, you might be able to prove any of the following:

-Hiring a student loan lawyer might become a necessity if you’re being sued over the private student loan default, and you may be able to find one willing to work pro bono or for a low fee.
+Hiring a student loan lawyer might become necessary if you’re being sued over a private student loan default, and you may be able to find one willing to work pro bono or for a low fee.